Writers and Photographers Curtis and Norma Beaird

-Curtis and Norma Beaird are writers, poets and nature photographers who live in Georgia.
+Curtis and Norma Beaird are writers and photographers who live in Georgia.
 Their photography includes birds, moon phases, colorful landscapes, coastal scenes and the peaceful countryside.
 Most of the birds in their photo gallery were photographed in the counties located in the physiographic region of Georgia's Lower Coastal Plain.

 Georgia Physiographic map courtesy of